HtetthuAung283/vehicle-detection-and-tracking/README.md

 The code for determining of Sliding Windows can be found in function 'slide_windows' in lines 420 through 459 of file lib/helper_vehicle_detection.py.

-This is how search windows look like:
+This is how 64 x 64 search windows look like:

 (left: 64 x 64 without overlap, right: 64 x 64 with 75% overlap)